ADBond/splinkclickhouse/README.md

 ### `ClickhouseAPI` pandas registration

 `ClickhouseAPI` will allow registration of pandas dataframes, by inferring the types of columns.
-It currently only does this for string and integer columns, and will always make them `Nullable`.
+It currently only does this for string, integer, and float columns, and will always make them `Nullable`.

 If you require other data types, or more fine-grained control, it is recommended to import the data into Clickhouse yourself, and then pass the table name (as a string) to the `Linker` instead.